 - Liability Insurance

 - · Subscription to Model Aviation magazine

 - Competition privileges

 - Education and youth scholarships

-- 🖊 Flying site assistance
+- Flying alte accistance

-www.ModelAircraft.org.
+For more information, visit www.ModelAircraft.org.

-THE MOST FUN YOU CAN HAVE (WITHOUT A LICENSE).
+THE MOST FUN YOU CAN HAVE (WITHOUT A LICENSE)

-Flying is Just for fun.
+Flying is just for fun.

 Currently, no individual or government agency may operate an unmanned aircraft system (UAS), commonly called a drone, in a commercial or public capacity without a Certificate of Authorization from the FAA.